justin4957/g-expression/README.md

 4. Replace its own implementation
 5. All while running

-This isn't just optimization - it's evolution.
-Software that gets better at getting better.

----

 The core insight: **G-Expressions aren't just a better syntax - they're a computational substrate that makes previously impossible things tractable.** They're the difference between software as static artifacts and software as living, evolving processes.